pfdzm/scaling-telegram/README.md

-# Bakery App
+# Bakery App – Auto1 Frontend Challenge
 ![bakery shop](https://static.vecteezy.com/system/resources/previews/002/045/877/large_2x/fancy-bakery-shop-with-trees-and-bike-vector.jpg)

 ## Context

 The local bakery would like to extend its business by offering their products online.
 They approached you to help them build an app for this purpose.

 This app should list all the different bakery products and needs to give the option to order them.

 Luckily the bakery provides an [API](#api-reference) as well as a [design](#design) for you to work with.